 Injection drug use.
 Drug injection is a particularly important source of the HIV epidemics in Eastern Europe, Asia, and the Middle East and accounts for approximately 6% of new HIV diagnoses in the US each year.
 For this reason, needle exchange programs have been implemented in several countries, resulting in decreased HIV transmission.

 Perinatal transmission.
 Children are at risk in utero, during delivery (especially during vaginal delivery), and during breastfeeding.
 Prior to the initiation of antiretroviral therapy during pregnancy, transmission rates were as high as 30%, and cesarean sections were recommended.
 However, through suppression of the HIV viral load with antiretroviral therapy during pregnancy, transmission rates have markedly declined, and elective cesarean deliveries are no longer recommended.
 When HIV antiretroviral regimens are prescribed through pregnancy and delivery and given to newborns for 4-6 weeks, transmission rates can be less than 1%.
 Avoidance of breastfeeding in HIV-positive mothers is recommended when replacement feeding is available.
-When replacement feeding is unavailable, breastfeeding in combination with anti-retroviral therapy is preferred.
+When replacement feeding is unavailable, breastfeeding in combination with antiretroviral therapy is preferred.

 Occupational exposure.
 Risk of transmission after splashes of blood or other body fluids to intact skin or mucous membranes is very low.
 Risk of transmission after an accidental needle stick exposure is less than 1%.
-Hollow-bore needles have a greater risk of transmitting HIV, compared with solid-bore needles, which are used for suturing, piercing, etc.
+Hollow-bore needles have a greater risk of transmitting HIV, compared with solid-bore needles used for suturing, piercing, etc.

 Blood transfusion.
 Since 1985, the screening of blood products has significantly decreased the HIV transmission rate.
 The risk of transmission due to blood transfusion is now about 1 in 2 million units of blood.